PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Motors under 40 pounds thrust

-• Total runs under 15 feet
+• Total circuit runs under 15 feet

-• 24V or 36V systems
+• 24V or 36V systems where amperage is lower

-• Temporary setups
+• Temporary or seasonal setups

 • 12V motors over 40 pounds thrust

-• Any run over 15 feet total
+• Any run exceeding 15 feet total circuit length

-• Hot weather operation
+• Hot weather operation where wire cannot dissipate heat

 Common Wiring Mistakes I See